Bumble Bee Project

 The Bumble Bee Project is focusing on efforts to conserve the most at-risk bumble bees in Metrowest.
 Our work is based on the research and recommendations of Dr. Robert Gegear, Professor at UMass Dartmouth and founder of The Beecology Project, a citizen science app to study foraging habits of bumble bees.
 You can find more information about his research on his website: https://gegearlab.weebly.com

-Sam Corbin, SVT’s Conservation Coordinator, is coordinating the project and outreach efforts.
-Task Force members are Karin Paquin, City of Marlborough (Chair), Giancarla Kalpas (Chelmsford), Mark Hanson (Concord), Lizza Smith (Maynard), and Laura Mattei, SVT’s Director of Stewardship.
+Task Force members are Lizza Smith, Chair (Maynard), Karin Paquin, City of Marlborough, Giancarla Kalpas (Chelmsford), Mark Hanson (Concord), and Laura Mattei, SVT’s Director of Conservation.

 Email [email protected] to contact the Native Pollinator Task Force.